Bishop Island (Queensland): Ship abandonment and hulks

-Recreational Use
+Recreational use

-During the early 1900s, the island was sprawling with vegetation, equipped with a jetty, basket ball and tennis court, shelter sheds, cricket pitch and a dance hall.
+During the early 1900s, the island was sprawling with vegetation, equipped with a jetty, basketball and tennis court, shelter sheds, cricket pitch and a dance hall.
 In 1932, two Orders in Council were issued proclaiming Bishop Island to be used for the purposes of the Queensland Native Plants Protection Act 1930 and that all native plants that grow on the island are protected by the same legislation.
 This legalisation made it illegal to remove or destroy any native plants that grew on Bishop Island.
 James Crouch, who leased Bishop Island, was made an honorary ranger under the Queensland Native Plants Protection Act 1930 to ensure that the public was abiding by the legislation.
 Crouch was also made honorary ranger under the Animals and Birds Act 1933 of Bishop Island in 1933.

 In late 1933, the Queensland Government proposed closing Bishop's Island to net fishing, a proposal that was resented and protested by the local fishing community of the island.
 Bishop Island was set up with voting booths for people to vote in the 1938 Queensland state election.
 In 1938, students were left stranded on Bishop Island after an engine failure on their boat.
 After spending the night on the island, water police towed their boat back in the morning.

-The lighter Mount Elliot sunk near the Bishop Island pilot light after being towed by tugboat The Fearless on the 1st of February 1939.
+The lighter Mount Elliot sunk near the Bishop Island pilot light after being towed by tugboat The Fearless on 1 February 1939.
 Subsequently, the Port of Brisbane was closed due to the blockage, which was the first time in history up to that point in time that the port temporarily ceased shipping.
 At the time, Mount Elliot had 400 tons of coral taken from Mud Island on board.
 Efforts were made to find a way to raise the ship, however eventually the coral onboard and some pieces of the ship were removed and the hulk was left submerged at the entrance of the Brisbane River.